Dallinger/Dallinger/docs/source/installing_dallinger_for_users.rst

 Installation Options
 ^^^^^^^^^^^^^^^^^^^^

-Dallinger is tested with Ubuntu Trusty/Xenial and Mac OS X locally.
+Dallinger is tested with Ubuntu 14.04 LTS, 16.04 LTS, 18.04 LTS and Mac OS X locally.
 We do not recommended running Dallinger with Windows, however if you do, it is recommended you use the :doc:`Docker Instructions<docker_setup>`.`

 Installation via Docker